FaceMe®

 < All Articles

-Many who argue that facial recognition technology is “bad” will often attribute it to issues of personal freedom and an invasion of privacy, especially in countries with governments and businesses that act more totalitarian and are eager to exert stringent public monitoring controls to preserve their power.
+Those who argue that facial recognition is “bad” will often associate it with issues of personal freedom and an invasion of privacy, especially in countries with totalitarian governments that will exert stringent public monitoring controls to enforce control.

-This isn’t to say that facial recognition technology cannot be abused in the free world, but we think that facial recognition is similar to the advent of the internet, along with internet advertising, online media, and of course the rise of social media; we have seen that the newness of these technological advances may seem daunting at first and will face stages where they are largely seen as “bad,” but as time has progressed and the pros of these technologies shined through and became essential parts of many advanced economies, the fears associated with this new technology died down.
+This isn’t to say that facial recognition technology can’t be abused in the free world.
+Similar to the advent of the internet, along with internet advertising, online media, and the rise of social media; the newness of technological advances may seem daunting at first and will face stages where they are largely seen as “bad.”
+Yet as time progresses, the pros of these technologies shine through to become essential parts of many advanced economies, diminishing the fears associated with new technologies.
+This holds true for AI facial recognition technology as well.

 Five Benefits of Facial Recognition Technology